CrunchyData/postgres-operator/docs/content/architecture/provisioning.md

 deployed with this cluster, it will also have a service as well.

 An optional monitoring sidecar can be deployed as well.
-The sidecar, called `collect`, uses the `crunchy-collect` container that is a part of pgMonitor and scrapes key health metrics into a Prometheus instance.
+The sidecar, called `exporter`, uses the `crunchy-postgres-exporter` container that is a part of pgMonitor and scrapes key health metrics into a Prometheus instance.
 See Monitoring for more information on how this works.